Irene (costume designer): Design career

 Through her work, Lentz met and married short story author and screenwriter Eliot Gibbons, brother of multi-Academy Award winning Cedric Gibbons, head of art direction at MGM Studios.
-Despite her success, working under the powerful set designer Cedric while being married to his brother Eliot was not easy.
+Despite her success, working under the set designer Cedric while being married to his brother Eliot was not easy.
 Irene confided to her close friend Doris Day that the marriage to Eliot was not a happy one.
 (Note: In Doris Day's autobiography, she wrote that in 1962, Irene "had an unhappy marriage to a man who lived out of the state and only occasionally came to visit her.")
 Generally regarded as the most important and influential production designer in the history of American films, Cedric Gibbons hired Lentz when gown designer Adrian left MGM in 1941 to open his own fashion house.
 By 1943 she was a leading costume supervisor at MGM, earning international recognition for her "soufflé creations" and is remembered for her avant-garde wardrobe for Lana Turner in The Postman Always Rings Twice (1946).

 In 1950, Lentz left MGM to open her own fashion house.
 Although Lentz had been out of the film industry for nearly ten years, Doris Day requested her services for the production Midnight Lace (Universal, 1960).
 The following year she did the costume design for another Day film, Lover Come Back (1961), and during 1962 worked on her last production, A Gathering of Eagles (released in 1963).

 In 1962, after Doris Day noticed that Lentz seemed upset and nervous, Lentz confided in her that she was in love with actor Gary Cooper and that he was the only man that she had ever loved.
 (Note: Day also wrote that she got the feeling that she was the first person to whom Irene had confided this information about Gary Cooper.
 "Thinking about it now, I cannot honestly say whether Irene's love was one-sided or whether she and Cooper had actually had or were having an affair.")
 Cooper had died in 1961.